andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 ---

-### Summary: What can you take away from this chapter?
+## Bringing it together: Key insights from this chapter

 You will often need to apply systems thinking to your work with IT and sustainability.
 When a company prepares ESG or CSRD reports or calculates scope 3 emissions, it is crucial to understand how the company's activities affect other systems.